quantapix/qnarre/docs/advanced_tf/narrative.md

 - .

-- we can also filter our to be "pipeline" at any stage:
+- we can also filter our to be "pipeline" at any stage

 - .